urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 Lisp has evolved greatly since John McCarthy's founding.
 Like Unix, a complicated family tree has finally settled down into a few strong contenders:  Scheme, Common Lisp, Clojure, Racket.

-Lisp has tended to be fractious:  as many have noted, and [Mark Tarver eloquently expressed](http://web.archive.org/web/20080803193859/http://www.lambdassociates.org/blog/bipolar.htm), the Lisp platform appeals to complete implementation of idiosyncratic vision.
+Lisp has tended to be fractious:  as many have noted, and [Mark Tarver eloquently expressed](http://web.archive.org/web/20080803193859/http://www.lambdassociates.org/blog/bipolar.htm), the Lisp platform appeals to idiosyncratic visions for completist platforms.
 There's a looseness in the community's coherence as a result.

 For a few reasons, the Urbit community has managed to avoid such splintering (the [Urbit Classic joke](http://urbit-classic.org/) aside).
 With a single sponsoring organization, first Tlon Corporation and since 2022 the Urbit Foundation, to steward the ecosystem and a philosophical commitment to protocol-as-platform, Urbit should avoid partition into competing bazaars.